This page highlights some of the case studies and success stories that have come about as a result of our:

 - Ixion – Working with Unlock to train NOMS CFO Case Managers

 4. Case studies and success stories – Our work with employers

 Through working with employers, we help them to employ people with convictions and deal with criminal records fairly.

 5. Case studies and success stories – Our work with other organisations

 Through working with other organisations, we help to make sure that they treat people with convictions fairly.
 There’s more details about this work here.

 A selection of case studies are below and you can also see the latest ones.

 - Insurance brokers must ensure that any guidance they use to assist their customers is clear and does not provide misleading advice or information

-- Misleading question on television production company application form
+- Successfully challenging a misleading question on a college application form

-- Misleading question on a support organisation’s referral form
+- Challenging a misleading question on a Council housing reference form